EonConsulting/develop/README.md

 ####Version 1

-   Access an LTI Tool Providing the Launch Parameterss, URL, Key and Secret
+   Access an LTI Tool Providing the Launch Parameters, URL, Key and Secret

 ####Version 2